 In Rule #1 of The Harpoon Method, we took the time to calculate a meaningful, yearly revenue goal for your business.
-You now know how much revenue you need to generate each year in order to cover your expenses, make a healthy profit, and support your current (and future) lifestyle.
+You now know how much revenue you need to generate each year in order to cover your business & personal expenses, make a healthy profit, and support your current (and future) lifestyle.

-For some, this yearly goal can look a bit intimidating.
+If you're just starting out this yearly goal can look a bit intimidating.
 But have no fear!
 We're about to chop that goal up into more manageable, bite-sized pieces.
 Rule #2 is all about breaking up your yearly goal into smaller goals and planning your projects and revenue around those goals.
 Let's get started!

 Congratulations!
 You figured out your yearly revenue goal.
 Now what?
 The yearly goal is a big number, so let's make it a bit more manageable.
-What we need is a smaller goal we can shoot for every month.
+What we need is a smaller goal we can shoot for each month.
 Having a monthly revenue goal not only provides motivation and urgency for the immediate future, but it also allows us to strategically schedule our client projects based on our current goal progress.
 We'll get to that in a moment.

 But first let's figure out an average monthly revenue goal for your business.
 This one's easy.
 Since you already know how much revenue you need to make in a year, you can calculate an average monthly goal like so:

 For example, if your yearly revenue goal is $84,000 then you can count on needing to bring in an average of $7,000 a month.
 If you've already entered your yearly revenue goal into Harpoon, you might have noticed Harpoon has already done the math for you.
-At the bottom of your Schedule there's a Totals row that displays your average monthly revenue goal for each month of the year.
+At the bottom of your Schedule there's a Monthly Progress row that displays your average monthly revenue goal for each month of the year.

 Having an average monthly goal to shoot for is handy, but sometimes running a business can have its financial ups and downs.
 One month might see you completely overshooting your goal, while the next month might see very little revenue at all.
 Even with the best of planning, this can happen from time to time.
 The key is to consistently recalculate your average monthly goal based on how far ahead or behind you are from month to month.